dynatrace-wwse/enablement-kubernetes-opentelemetry-openpipeline/docs/5-opentelemetry-capstone.md

 ## Configure Astronomy Shop OTLP Export

 The `astronomy-shop` application includes an embedded OpenTelemetry Collector.
-It needs to be configured to export signals via OTLP to the Dynatrace deployment Collector.
+It needs to be configured to export signals via OTLP to the Dynatrace Deployment Collector.

 Our Helm chart values manifest contains the following configuration: